-8.1 Suicide rates in Kent
+10.1 Suicide rates in Kent

-In Kent the suicide rate for men is 8.43 per 100,000 people, for women, 2.24 per 100,000 people and for combined population 5.24 per 100,000 people for 2008-10 (Figure 63).
+In Kent the Suicide rate for men is 8.43 per 100,000 people, for women, 2.24 per 100,000 people and for combined population 5.24 per 100,000 people for 2008-10 (figure 64).

 It is commonly acknowledged in the field of suicide research that official statistics underestimate the 'true' number and rate of suicide.
 The main reason for this is the misclassification of deaths ie the cause of death is coded as something other than suicide.
 An example of this may be where a coroner cannot establish whether there was intent by the individual to kill his/herself and the cause of death may be recorded as one of 'undetermined intent' or 'accidental'.
 This may occur in situations where the death involved a road traffic accident or where there is long-term illness.
 It could also be difficult to determine whether there was intent to die in situations of self-harm leading to suicide.
-This is why the actual number of suicides is usually higher than that reported.
+This is why the actual number of suicides is usually higher than the reported numbers.

-8.2 Who is at risk of suicide in Kent?
+10.2.
+Who is at risk of suicide in Kent?

-Most suicides in Kent are committed by white men aged between 30 and 60 (figure 64).
+Most suicides in Kent are committed by white men aged between 30 and 60 (figure 2).
 This is similar to the national pattern.
 Based on national data approximately 30 per cent of people committing suicide have been in contact with mental health services.
 It is likely that the majority - between 65 and 75 per cent - have not been in contact with mental health services.
 This is why preventing suicide needs to involve people from a wide range of agencies and not just mental health services.

-There are five main groups of people who are most at risk from committing suicide.
+Mental Health Needs Assessment for Adults in Kent: South Kent Coast CCG 2014 There are five main groups of people who are most at risk from committing suicide.

-young and middle-aged men

-- people in the care of mental health services, including inpatients - people with a history of self-harm - people in contact with the criminal justice system - specific occupational groups (doctors, nurses, veterinary workers, farmers and agricultural workers - probably because they have ready access to the means of suicide and know how to use them).
+- young and middle-aged men - people in the care of mental health services, including inpatients - people with a history of self-harm - people in contact with the criminal justice system - specific occupational groups (doctors, nurses, veterinary workers, farmers and agricultural workers - probably because they have ready access to the means of suicide and know how to use them).

-The Kent and Medway Suicide Prevention Action Plan for 2010-13 targets these high risk groups.
+The Kent and Medway Suicide Prevention Action Plan for 2010-13 target these high risk groups.